stevedonovan/gentle-intro/6-error-handling.md

 In summary, __error-chain__ creates a type `Error` for you, and defines `Result<T>` to be `std::result::Result<T,Error>`.
 `Error` contains an enum `ErrorKind` and by default there is one variant `Msg` for errors created from strings.
-You define 'foreign' errors with `foreign_links` which does two things.
+You define external errors with `foreign_links` which does two things.
 First, it creates a new `ErrorKind` variant.
 Second, it defines `From` on these external errors so they can be converted to our error.
 New error variants can be easily added.
 A lot of irritating boilerplate code is eliminated.